tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

     - Fixed GMDX bug which would make an empty subtitles box appear when interacting with things during first-person conversations, if subtitles were disabled.
     - Fixed GMDX bug where recharging items with biocells would cause the belt view in the inventory to continually get brighter and brighter until the inventory screen was closed.
     - Fixed GMDX slowdowns related to calling timers many times repeatedly.
+    - Fixed vanilla bug where the HUD would be re-enabled while dead if opening the main-menu.
     - Fixed many other GMDX and Vanilla bugs.
     - Fixed GMDX bug where most inventory items with multiple skins (such as sodacans) weren't showing their skinned variants when being held in the players hands.
 - Quality of Life Improvements: